 - In the past, I have not recommended this strategy if the spouse’s total earned income is below the SS wage base.
 Qualifying for section 199A makes this strategy more appealing.

 - Setting up and funding a DAF (Donor Advised Fund)

 - Bumping up itemized deductions with non-cash charitable contributions.
-If you are moving in 2019, get a copy of Deduct It!
-Deduct It! (or ask for a free copy if you’re a client) and record the value of everything you give to charity.
+When you move to a new home, you may unload many outdated items at the local Goodwill organization.
+Please keep detailed lists to support these donations.
 We have seen clients deduct as much as $5k by keeping good records.

 Tax planning is all about timing.
 For example, if you will need more deductions in order to qualify in 2019 than 2018, plan strategically to defer some of the above expenses.
 Look for opportunities in the year you complete training if you’ll have any self-employment during the year, whether while as a resident or if you’re going into locums.
 And don’t forget your spouse – any “pass-through” income has the potential for the 20% 199A deduction and non-SSTB income, including rental, has even more potential.